elodieriou/holberton-system_engineering-devops/README.md

 # Project holberton-system_engineering-devops :woman_student:

-This repository contains files written for Vagrant and Git.
+This repository contains files written for Shell.
 It is my first project at Holberton School and more precisely at Holberton School Laval.

 The list of projects contained follows :